 Should you choose to do the La Paz to Sucre route in one go, you’re looking at around a 12-13hr trip, though be prepared for it to take longer in certain circumstances.
 Given the length and inexpensiveness of the journey, it will generally be worth your while to book a “full cama” bus, i.e. one with seats that recline to form a fully horizontal bed.

-  The full-cama option is available on the El Dorado bus between Sucre and La Paz, and on Trans Copacabana.
-Full-cama seats cost around US$20.
+The full-cama option is available on Trans Copacabana and El Dorado.
+Full-cama seats cost around 180Bs (US$26).
 Other operators offer the cheaper semi-cama option, with seats that recline most, but not all, of the way back.

 We had heard bad things about Bolivian roads, and chose to enter Sucre via Potosi to minimize any discomfort.
 The route turned out to be very pleasant.
 The road is paved the whole way.
 From La Paz, the road runs straight and smooth (with only the occasional bump) almost until Potosi at which point it starts to gently meander through the hills, culminating in some beautiful sunrise views of the town.
 The curves gradually sharpen on road in to Sucre from Potosi, but never reach the point of discomfort – the curves are quite long and slow so you don’t really notice them much.
 All in all, the journey from La Paz to Sucre is one of the better bus journeys to be made in South America and the reward of reaching Sucre makes it well worth the trip.

 Please note: The below information is a guide only and should not be used as your sole means of trip research.
 When planning travel between La Paz and Sucre we suggest going to the bus terminal or to a travel agency to acquire the most accurate and up-to-date information.